 - Where there is a non-contact clause – replying to a text message

-- Where there is a prohibition on going to a person’s house – accepting their invitation to visit
+- Where there is a prohibition on going to the person’s house – accepting their invitation to visit

 - Where there is a prohibition on being near someone within 12 hours of drinking – drinking a beer they offered to you